How to Treat Your Yard for Fleas and Ticks Naturally: The Ultimate Guide

 • Step 2: Create insect-friendly habitats by leaving some parts of your yard undisturbed.

-• Step 3: Avoid using broad-spectrum insecticides that could harm these beneficial organisms.
+• Step 3: Refrain from using broad-spectrum insecticides that could harm these beneficial organisms.

-Expected Outcome: By fostering beneficial insect populations, you should observe a natural reduction in fleas and ticks around your yard.
+Expected Outcome: Fostering beneficial insect populations should result in a natural reduction of fleas and ticks around your yard.

-3. Implementing Companion Planting: Companion planting involves growing certain plants together can effectively deter pests while enhancing plant vitality.
+3. Implementing Companion Planting: Growing certain plants together can deter pests while enhancing plant vitality.

 • Step 1: Identify and plant species known for repelling fleas and ticks, such as lavender, rosemary, and lemongrass.